Are you making these common garden mistakes?

 You chose the wrong spot for your garden

 When planning your garden you need to make sure you have the right sun exposure and no microclimate concerns.
 If your garden is in the wrong spot your veggies won’ be able to grow and thrive.
 Although certain cool season crops can handle partial shade, most crops need 6-8 hours of sunlight a day.
 Choosing a spot to start your garden is very important.

 Plant will grow slowly if there isn’t enough nutrients in the soil.
 Some crops bolt (go to seed) if they can’t grow large enough before the summer heat sets in.
 Do a little reading before growing your first garden to know what each crop needs.

 Every plant family will have different ph and soil requirements so make sure you know what they are before planting.
 Seed catalogs usually have this information for you.

 Improving soil with microorganisms and composting are also both good ways of adding nutrients to your soil.
 There are certain easy to grow crops that require less soil nutrients than others while there are some crops are hard to grow and need really rich soil.

 Underestimating your weeds

-Weeds will rapidly take over your garden if you don’t keep up with weeding on a regular basis!
-Here are some tips if weeds have taken over your garden.
+Weeds will rapidly take over your garden if you don’t kill the weeds on a regular basis!
 Remember, just like doing the dishes, doing 15 mins of weeding a day is better rhythm than trying to catch up.

 Even though you will make mistakes as a gardener you’ll learn lots along the way.
 Be sure to keep a garden journal and take notes throughout the season to learn more about your climate limitations and what pests you experienced that year so you can learn more during the off-season.